Hes-Siemelink/instacli/instacli-spec/commands/instacli/script-info/Script info.md

 Script info:
   input:
+    properties:
       greeting: What is your greeting?
       name: What is your name?

 Print: ${input.greeting}, ${input.name}!
 ```